State University of New York at New Paltz: Clubs and traditions

 The student governance is operated by the Student Association, which funds most student activities through a mandatory fee.
 There are many clubs, fraternities, and sororities.
 Clubs that are recognized by the Student Association are organized into one of six boards: academic, advocacy, athletic, fine and performing arts, media, and social and cultural.
 There is also an on-campus government, the Residence Hall Student Association (RHSA).

 The college has an auxiliary services corporation common to many state campuses in New York, called Campus Auxiliary Services, Inc. This on-campus company operates the dining halls and bookstore, as well as being the source of discretionary funds for spending by the college president and the RHSA.

 The college has a foundation and an active alumni association.

 The Center for Student Media at SUNY New Paltz consists of six clubs in the organization:

 The college's official student newspaper is The Oracle.
 In 2010, it was honored by the Society of Professional Journalists for having the Best Affiliated Website for four-year college or university (Region 1 competition).
 It was named as a runner-up for the National Title.

-The campus TV station was WNPC TV.
+The campus TV station was WNPC TV, it has since become Hawk Studios, a media production club.
 The college's radio station, WFNP, is known as "The Edge".
 It broadcasts part-time at FM 88.7, and also streams online.

 Greek life

 There are several recognized fraternities and sororities at the university.
+Fraternity life at SUNY New Paltz traces back to the late nineteenth century.
+The Zeta Chapter of the Delphic Fraternity, founded in 1899 through the merger of two local literary fraternities at the New Paltz Normal School, is considered the first fraternity established at the institution.